mrpedrobraga/mrpedrobraga.github.io/blog/mathematica-nova/4-expressions.md

 | $(▽, ▲)$   | $▽$        |
 | $(▲, ▽)$   | $▽$        |
 | $(▲, ▲)$   | $▲$        |

 Can you evaluate this expression?
-$$\land(\neg(▽), ▲)$$
+$$\land(\lnot(▽), ▲)$$
 Alright, okay, this is a special case.
-The table for $\land$ in question doesn't contain an answer for this pair of parameters $(\neg(▽), ▲)$, right?
+The table for $\land$ in question doesn't contain an answer for this pair of parameters $(\lnot(▽), ▲)$, right?

 But this expression does have a value — it evaluates to ▲.
 That is because the evaluation tables, which correlates parameters to expressions, don't care about _structure_: they care about values.
-The value of the first parameter $\neg(▽)$ is $▲$... and thus the biggest expression is equivalent to the last row.
+The value of the first parameter $\lnot(▽)$ is $▲$... and thus the biggest expression is equivalent to the last row.

 At this point your head will probably be spinning a little bit.
 "Am I supposed to keep in mind what expressions evaluate to what???
 What about big complex expressions???"